frankk00/chrisw/README.rst

 * i18n.
 (It now supports both English and Chinese as the UI language).
 * more features are comming :-P

-Chrisw is not only a website but also a micro web framework for AppEngine based application development.
+Chrisw is not only a website but also a micro web framework for Google AppEngine based application development.

 It contains: